 If we are seeking to truly weed out unhealthy eating habits or behaviors we must take the proper steps to create lasting change.
-We eat certain foods because we love them an emotional ty to a food or we believe they are what we love.
+We eat certain foods because we love them, we have an emotional tie to a food or we believe they are what we love.
 They fill us with joy or provide us comfort.
-Simply depriving ourselves of the foods we love is unlikely to last in the longterm.
-Our unconscious-self will seek out our true affections.
+Simply depriving ourselves of the foods we love is unlikely to create lasting change in the longterm.
+Our unconscious self will seek out our true affections.
 It is only a matter of time before our will breaks and our heart gets what it wants.

 So if we chose not to use these common tactics, what do we use?
 I would say the best chance we have at sustainable dietary change is to slowly change the dietary affections of our heart.